-The intent of these provisions is that any use of land involving parking or storage of vehicles be designed and operated to:
+It is The intent of these provisions is that any use of land involving the parking or storage or entry upon the land of vehicles be so designed and operated as to:

-- A. Reduce hazards to pedestrians upon the public sidewalks: - B. Protect the use of adjacent property from nuisance caused by noise, fumes, and glare of headlights; - C. Enhance and protect the visual quality of the City; and - D. Reduce congestion in the streets and contribute to traffic safety by assuring adequate and welldesigned areas for off-street parking, loading, unloading, and maneuvering of vehicles.
+- A. Reduce hazards to pedestrians upon the public sidewalks; - B. to Protect the use of adjacent property from nuisance caused by noise, fumes, and glare of headlights which may result from the operation of cars parking off the streets; - to Enhance and protect the visual quality of the City; and - D. to Reduce congestion in the streets and contribute to traffic safety by assuring adequate and welldesigned areas for the off-street parking, loading, unloading, and maneuvering of vehicles associated with any use of land.

-- A. No land shall be used and no building shall be erected, enlarged, or used in any district in the City, except as provided in this Section, unless offstreet parking and loading facilities are provided in accordance with the requirements of this Section. - B. The regulations of this Section do not apply to parking or loading facilities in existence or for which building permits have been issued prior to the date of adoption of this Section, provided the parking or loading facilities conformed to all applicable regulations in effect when established. - C. Where parking or loading facilities are increased in capacity after the adoption of this Section, the expanded portion shall be constructed in accordance with this Section.
+- A. No land shall be used and no building shall be erected, enlarged, or used in any district in the City, except as provided in this Section hereinafter, unless off-street parking and loading facilities are provided in accordance with the requirements of this Section. - B. The regulations of this Section do shall not apply to parking or loading facilities in existence or for which building permits have been issued prior to the date of adoption of this Section, which provided the parking or loading facilities conformed to all applicable regulations in effect when established. - C. except that Where parking or loading facilities are increased in capacity after the adoption of this Section, the expanded portion thereof shall be constructed in accordance with the regulations of this Section.